 But then, the Masked Magician devises tricks specifically to showcase particular magic trick techniques.

-Another obvious example is where Criss Angel Mindfreak "walks on water", i.e. a piece of clear plastic suspended at water level.
+Another obvious example is in Criss Angel Mindfreak when the titular magician "walks on water", i.e. a piece of clear plastic suspended at water level.
 Everyone in the pool had to be in on it.